whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 ### Mount the entire file system

-To obtain the command to use to mount an entire file system:
+To obtain the command used to mount an entire file system:

 1. At the Dashboard menu bar, click the **Configuration** drop-down menu and click **File Systems**.
-1. Each Lustre file system created using Manager for Lustre\* is listed.
+1. Each Lustre* file system created using Manager for Lustre\* is listed.
 Select the file system to be mounted.
 A window opens showing information for that file system.
 1. On the file system window, click **View Client Mount Information**.
 The mount command to be used to mount the file system is displayed.
-Following is an example only:
+The following is an example only:
 ```
     mount -t lustre 10.214.13.245@tcp0:/test /mnt/test
 ```